Board of Directors

 Our Board of Directors

-- Three of our six Board members are independent directors who do not participate directly in the Bank’s management, or hold shares in the Bank, making the Board largely independent.
+Four of our five Board members are independent directors who do not participate directly in the Bank’s management, or hold shares in the Bank, making the Board largely independent.

 U Mya Than